chevah/geck/content/work.rst

 Document everything in public places.
 Folks can look up the information they need to see how a project is going, how to perform a task, and also someone can quickly step in when a colleague is away.

+Add your emergency contact in the Team page.

 Well documented, small tasks based work